Darlington Refurb remains on track at two-year mark

-“This remarkable achievement is the result of the dedicated team of professionals who are delivering Canada’s largest clean energy project, while generating billions in economic benefits for Ontarians through the creation of thousands of jobs,” said Jeff Lyash, OPG President and CEO.
+“This remarkable achievement is the result of the dedicated team of professionals who are delivering Canada’s largest clean energy project, while generating billions in economic benefits for Ontarians through the creation of thousands of jobs,” said Jeff Lyash, former OPG President and CEO.

 This past October, new calandria tubes were successfully installed in the Unit 2 reactor and work is now progressing as planned through the third major segment of the project – the installation and reassembly of reactor components.
 Installation of new fuel channels is now underway.